-- Child must be unmarried and under 21-years-old
+- The child must be unmarried and under 21-years-old

-- Child must be from a Hague or Non-Hague convention country
+- The child must be from a Hague or Non-Hague convention country

-- Child must meet the adoption criteria from the U.S. Immigration and Nationality Act (INA)
+- The child must meet the adoption criteria from the U.S. Immigration and Nationality Act (INA)

 - The U.S. citizen/s must be willing to obtain guardianship of the child in the foreign country and then adopt in the U.S.